raspberrypilearning/journey-to-school/en/step_2.md

-## Create new project to recognise numbers
+## Create a new project to recognise numbers

 For this project, you will need to do a survey with your classmates.
-The more people you can ask, the better! **If you are not able to run a survey, that's no problem.
-You can find sample results [here](https://github.com/raspberrypilearning/journey-to-school/tree/draft/en/resources){:target="_blank"}**
+The more people you ask, the better! **Note:** If you cannot run a survey, that's OK.
+You can [find sample results here](https://github.com/raspberrypilearning/journey-to-school/tree/draft/en/resources){:target="_blank"}.

 --- task ---
-+ Write 2 or 3 questions you could ask your classmates that could affect how they travel to school.
++ Write two or three questions to ask your classmates about how they travel to school.
 You need questions that they can answer with a number.
-For the rest of this worksheet, we’ll use:
+You could use:
 Age (in years)
 Distance (miles from home to school)
 Number of siblings or school friends who live nearby But you can choose your own values.
-Make sure that they are numbers, and pick things that could possibly have something to do with their journey to school.
+Make sure that the answers are numbers, and pick things that have something to do with their journey to school.

-+ Draw up a table to collect the results, and then go do your survey.
-Remember to ask how they travel to school as well as your questions.
-The more children you ask, the better.
-If you can ask children from different classes and years, even better.
++ Draw up a table to collect the results, and then do your survey.
+Remember to ask your classmates how they travel to school, as well as your questions.
+The more people you ask, the better.
+It is even better if you can ask people from different classes and years.
 ![An example of a survey sheet](images/survey-sheet.png)
 --- /task ---

 --- task ---
-Now let’s go back to the computer!
+Now, go back to the computer!

 + Go to [machinelearningforkids.co.uk](https://machinelearningforkids.co.uk/){:target="_blank"}

-+ Click on **Get Started**
++ Click on **Get started**.

-+ **If** you have an account, click on **Log In** and type your username and password.
-Otherwise, click on **Try it now**
++ If you have an account, click on **Log in**, then type in your username and password.
+If you do not have an account, click on **Try it now**.
 --- /task ---

 --- task ---
-+ Click on **Projects** on the top menu bar
++ Click on **Projects** in the menu bar at the top of the page.

-+ Click the **+ Add a new project** button.
++ Click the **Add a new project** button.

-+ Name your project “Journey to school” and set it to learn how to recognise **“numbers”**.
++ Name your project `Journey to school` and set it to learn how to recognise `numbers`.
 ![Create a project page](images/create.png)

-+ Click **“Add a value”**, name it “age” and make the type “number”. **Remember to use the values in your survey if you picked different ones!**
++ Click on **Add a value**.
+Name it `age` (or the value in the first column of your table) and make the type `number`.
 ![Adding values](images/add-value.png)

-+ Click **Add another value** for a “number” value called “distance”.
++ Click **Add another value**.
+Name the value `distance` (or the value in the second column of your table) and make the type `number`.

-+ Do it a third time for a “number” value called “friends”.
++ Add another value called `friends` (or the value in the third column of your table) and make the type `number`.

-+ Click “Create” when it looks like the picture above.
++ When you the page looks like the picture above, click on **Create**.

-+ You should now see “journey to school” show up in the list of your projects.
-Click on it.
++ You should now see `journey to school` in the list of your projects.
+Click on the `journey to school` project.
 ![List of projects containing one entry: journey to school](images/list-of-projects.png)
 --- /task ---